Kubernetes cluster on Linode.

 By default, all pods in a Kubernetes cluster can communicate with each other.
 This unrestricted "east-west" traffic can allow a breach to spread quickly.
 Kubernetes NetworkPolicies let you segment your network and define explicit rules for how pods can communicate.
 For example, you can create a policy that only allows your frontend pods to talk to your backend database pods.
 Beyond segmentation, Plural’s agent-based architecture enhances network security by using an egress-only connection from your LKE cluster to the management plane.
 This means you don't need to expose your Kubernetes API to the internet, significantly reducing the attack surface while maintaining full control and visibility.

-Optimize LKE for Performance and Cost
+How to Optimize LKE for Performance and Cost

 Running Kubernetes on LKE isn't just about deploying applications—it’s about operating them efficiently throughout their lifecycle.
 As usage scales, even minor inefficiencies can lead to significant costs and performance degradation.
 To avoid this, you need to proactively manage resource allocation, plan upgrades, and understand LKE’s consumption-based pricing.